lkoolik/isrm_health_calculations/README.md

       3. Creates `f_out` by removing the 'out' before the `output_dir`.
       4. Creates the output directory.

-3. `create_shape_out`: creates the output directory for saving shapefiles
+5. `create_shape_out`: creates the output directory for saving shapefiles
    1. Inputs:
       * `output_dir`: a filepath string for the output directory
-   2. Outputs
+   2. Outputs:
       * `shape_out`: a filepath string for the shapefile output directory
    3. Methodology:
       1. Creates a directory within the `output_dir` called 'shapes'.
       2. Stores this name as `shape_out`.

-4. `get_output_region`: creates the output region geodataframe
+6. `get_output_region`: creates the output region geodataframe
    1. Inputs:
       * `region_of_interest`:  the name of the region to be contained in the `output_region`
       * `region_category`: a string containing the region category for the output region, must be one of 'AB','AD', or 'C' for Air Basins, Air Districts, and Counties